mostafaAbokhadra/Internship/MV/care-off-MV-patient.md

     it can lead to ARDS
 <mark>NOTE: revise ARDS</mark>

-3. vap
+### Vap
-- occur after 48-72 hrs of itubation
+- vap occur after 48-72 hrs of itubation

-### Vap bundle
+**bundle**
+- elevate head of bed 30-45 degree
-- sedation interuption
+- daily sedation vacation to assess readiness to wean
-- oral hygeine (chlorhexidine) 12%
+- oral hygeine with or without (chlorhexidine) 12% with or without toothburshing
-- 30-45 degree
+- hand hygeine prior to touching any ventrilator tubing or patient mouth
 - subglotic aspiration
 - cuff pressure maintaince
 - pressure ulcer prophylaxis (prevent aspiration of acid)
+- DVT propylaxis
 prevent tube obstruction

 4. Cardio compormis
 - hight PPV -> compress heart -> decrease CO, and venous return, decrease BP and pulmonary edema